 READY FOR PREGNANCY

 Ever since I can remember I saw myself as a mother and thought I was going to be a young mum.
-My mum had myself in her early twenties and I loved being raised and constantly surrounded by people under 30 when growing up.
-Plus, I have four siblings and changed diapers with three of them so being with small children comes naturally to me.
+My mum had myself in her early twenties and I being raised surrounded by people under 30 always felt precious to me.
+Plus, I have four siblings and changed diapers of three of them so being with small children comes naturally to me.

 Yet, my twenties passed quickly with travelling and enjoying life to the fullest and having a child was certainly not on my agenda.

 When I had just turned 30 I met the man whom I am now married to.
 Yaron and I started a pretty serious relationship right from the beginning but with him being a Colombian living in the US and me being German we had to sort out our living situation first which took almost five years.
 After trying different scenarios and home bases we finally decided to settle in Munich two years ago.
 It was just by the end of 2018 that we started to feel ready for having a baby.

 January and February passed and we were still careful around the time of fertility.

 Then we decided to visit Yaron`s family and the home he grew up in on a month long trip to Colombia.
 This experience was special to both of us: I was eager to get to know this part of him and he reconnected to his roots after years of being abroad.
 It was in Colombia that we payed less attention to my cycle and by the end of the trip Yaron told me: let`s have a baby.
 What we didn`t know then: I already carried our little baby boy.

 I returned from Colombia a few days before him.

 Two days after I had come back, somewhere in the back of my mind, I started to wonder about my period.
 Yet it wasn`t until the fourth day that I did the calculation and realised: I was five days overdue.